-Gilt yields, and therefore PWLB rates, can be subject to exceptional levels of volatility due to geo-political, sovereign debt crisis, emerging market developments and sharp changes in investor sentiment.
+The overall long run trend for gilt yields and consequently PWLB rates is to rise gently, however they can be subject to exceptional levels of volatility due to geo-political, sovereign debt crisis, emerging market developments and sharp changes in investor sentiment.
 Such volatility could occur at any time during the forecast period.
+In addition, PWLB rates are subject to ad-hoc decisions by HM Treasury to change the margin over gilt yields charged - as evidenced by the sudden addition of 1% to all PWLB rates on 9 October 2019.
+It is not clear whether if gilt yields were to rise by more than 1% over the next year or so whether HM Treasury would remove this addition.

-Economic and interest rate forecasting remains difficult with so many external influences weighing on the UK.
+Economic and interest rate forecasting remains difficult with so many influences weighing on the UK.
+The LAS forecasts, and MPC decisions, will be liable to amendment depending on how economic data and financial markets develop over the next year.
 Geopolitical developments, especially in the EU, could also have a major impact.
 Forecasts for average investment earnings beyond the three-year time horizon will be heavily dependent on economic and political developments.
 In broad terms:

-- Investment returns are likely to remain low during 2019/20 but to be on a gently rising trend over the next few years. - Borrowing rates have been volatile in 2018/19 having been on a rising trend during the first half of the year, then backtracking until early January.
-The policy of avoiding new borrowing by running down spare cash balances has served well over the last few years, however this needs to be carefully reviewed to avoid incurring higher borrowing costs in the future when authorities may not be able to avoid new borrowing to finance capital expenditure and/or the refinancing of maturing debt;

-• There will remain a cost of carry, (the difference between higher borrowing costs and lower investment returns), to any new long-term borrowing that causes a temporary increase in cash balances as this position will almost certainly, incur a revenue cost.
+- Investment returns are likely to remain low during 2020/21 with little increase in the next two years.
+However, if major progress was made with an agreed Brexit there is some upside potential for earnings. - Borrowing rates were on a major falling trend during the first half of 2019/20 but then unexpectedly increased on 9 October when HM Treasury imposed an additional 1% on PWLB rates across the board.
+The policy of avoiding new borrowing by running down spare cash balances has served well over the last few years, however the unexpected rise of 1% in PWLB rates requires a rethink of treasury management strategy and risk management. - The Council is unlikely to be able to avoid some new borrowing to finance its commercial investment programme in 2020/21 and there will remain a cost of carry, (the difference between higher borrowing costs and lower investment returns), to any new long-term borrowing that causes a temporary increase in cash balances as this position will almost certainly incur a revenue cost.

-2.3.4 Borrowing Strategy 2019/20
+2.3.4 Borrowing Strategy 2020/21

-The Council is currently maintaining an under-borrowed position (see 2.2.1 above).
+The Council is currently maintaining an under-borrowed position (see 2.3.1 above).
 This means that the capital borrowing need (the Capital Financing Requirement), has not been fully funded with loan debt, as cash supporting the Council's reserves, balances and cash flow has been used as a temporary measure.
 This represents "internal borrowing".
 This strategy is prudent since investment returns remain low, and counterparty risk is still an issue that needs to be considered.

-However, against this background and the risks within the economic forecast outlined above, and the potential cost of carry (see 2.2.5 below), caution will be adopted with the 2019/20 treasury operations.
+However, against this background and the risks within the economic forecast outlined above, and the potential cost of carry (see 2.3.5 below), caution will be adopted with the 2020/21 treasury operations.
 The Chief Financial Officer will monitor interest rates in financial markets and adopt a pragmatic approach to changing circumstances: